 Grade Percent Equivalent Grade Point Equivalent

 A+ 99-100 4.3

-A 95-98 4.0
+Α 95-98 4.0

 A- 93-94 3.7

 B+ 91-92 3.3

 В 87-90 3.0

 B- 85-86 2.7

 C+ 83-84 2.3

 С 79-82 2.0

 C- 77-78 1.7

 D+ 75-76 1.3

 D 72-74 1.0

 D- 70-71 0.7

 F 69-0 0

-B).
-SkyWard - Student Information System (SIS): Upon enrollment, SMSA students and parent/guardian(s) are given access codes through a parent portal to the SkyWard attendance and grading system.
+- B).
+SkyWard Student Information System (SIS): Upon enrollment, SMSA students and parent/guardian(s) are given access codes through a parent portal to the SkyWard attendance and grading system.
 SkyWard serves as a real-time progress report for all students and parents.
 Grading information is maintained regularly throughout the school year by individual teachers.
 The SMSA standard/expectation is that new gradebook entries (may be formative or summative assessments) shall be submitted weekly by teachers into SkyWard.
-Parents are encouraged to regularly monitor their student's academic progress via SkyWard.
+Parents are encouraged to regularly monitor their student's academic progress via SkyWard. - C).

-C).
 Parent/Guardian-Teacher Conferences: Formal conferences are offered for all parents and guardians after the first quarter and after the third quarter.
-Academic conferencing (in-person or virtual) can be arranged at other times by appointment as requested by individual parents, teachers, administrators or counselors.

-D).
-Report Cards & Progress Reports: Within each school year, student academic progress is formally reported eight times: at the conclusion of Semester I & II formal Report Cards are mailed home; at the end of Quarter 1 and 3, updated reports of academic progress are posted (not mailed) in the SkyWard parent portal; at each mid-quarter point, a progress report is also posted to the parent portal within SkyWard.
+Academic conferencing (in-person or virtual) can be arranged at other times by appointment as requested by individual parents, teachers, administrators or counselors. - D).
+Report Cards & Progress Reports: Within each school year, student academic progress is formally reported eight times: at the conclusion of Semester I & II formal Report Cards are available through the Skyward Family Access portal; at the end of Quarter 1 and 3, updated reports of academic progress are posted in the Skyward Family Access portal; at each mid-quarter point, a progress report is also posted to the Skyward Family Access portal. - E).

-E).
 Honor Rolls: Honor Roll includes all students earning a GPA of 3.250-3.749.
 High Honor Roll includes students with a GPA of 3.750 or higher.
 Honor Rolls are published at the end of each quarter.
 Semester Honor Rolls are published at the end of Semester 1/Quarter 2 and Semester 2/Quarter 4.